 When writing a voluntary resignation letter, it’s not important to list the reason for the resignation.
-In a traditional resignation letter, the reason might be a personal reason, family health reason, returning to school, or another type of professional reason.
+In a traditional resignation letter, the reason might be personal, family health reasons, returning to school, or another type of professional reason.
 Because the letter indicates voluntarily stepping down from the position, no reason is required.

-Depending on the situation, the resigning employee may be required to resign immediately or to submit a two weeks’ notice and enter a transition period with the company, transferring all job duties and responsibilities to another colleague or new hire.
+Depending on the situation, the resigning employee may be required to resign immediately or submit a two-week notice and enter a transition period with the company, transferring all job duties and responsibilities to another colleague or new hire.

 Voluntary Resignation Letter Example